zechs6437/WeaponAttachmentTrainer/README.md

 Copy WeaponAttachmentTrainer.asi and WeaponAttachmentTrainer.ini to whatever folder your GTAV.EXE resides in.

 ## Usage
 Press 'F5' in game to toggle the trainer menu.
 'O' toggles silencer.
+The trainer menu uses the same controls as NativeTrainer (numpad, basically).

 WeaponAttachmentTrainer.ini has all that you need to change the hotkeys.